thermalogic/SEES/guide/DevelopmentEnvironment.md

 ### 7 MinGW-W64 (GCC) Compiler Suite

-* 1. Goto MinGW mother site at https://sourceforge.net/projects/mingw-w64/files/?source=navbar
+* 1 Goto MinGW mother site at：https://sourceforge.net/projects/mingw-w64/files/?source=navbar

     Downloads x86_64-6.3.0-release-win32-sjlj or seh

-     sjlj: 32 and 64 bits,but it incurs a minor
+    * sjlj: 32 and 64 bits,but it incurs a minor
      performance penalty

-     seh：64 bits only
+     * seh：64 bits only

   ![mingw-w64](./img/mingw-w64.jpg)

-* 2. unzip the ziped MinGW-w64 to C:\mingw64
+* 2 unzip the ziped MinGW-w64 to C:\mingw64

-* 3. Add C:\mingw64\bin to the environment variable PATH
+* 3 Add C:\mingw64\bin to the environment variable PATH

     To set an environment variable permanently in Windows: (so that it is available to all the Windows' processes)

     start the "Control Panel" ⇒ "System" ⇒ "Advanced system settings" ⇒ Switch to >"Advanced" tab ⇒ "Environment variables" ⇒ Choose "System Variables" (for all users) or "User >Variables" (for this login user only) ⇒ Choose "Edit" (for modifying an existing variable) or >"New" (to create a new variable) ⇒ Enter the variable "Name" and "Value".

-* 4. Verify the GCC installation by listing the version of gcc, g++ and gdb:
+* 4 Verify the GCC installation by listing the version of gcc, g++ and gdb:
   ```bash
   > gcc --version
   > g++ --version